 Hong Kong News contains press releases from July 1997 to October 2003 from the government of HKSAR.
 The HKSAR publishes press releases in both Chinese and English on a daily basis.
 Most press releases are available in both languages, some were translated from English to Chinese, some were translated from Chinese to English.

 The original files were in html format.
-The LDC converted the html files into plain text files using automatic conversion software.
+LDC converted the html files into plain text files using automatic conversion software.
 Efforts were made to remove tables from all files.
 The original files do not indicate document level alignment in any way.
-The document level alignment was done at the LDC, using an automatic document aligner.
+The document level alignment was performed at LDC using an automatic document aligner.
 The document-aligned files were then segmented at sentence boundaries.

-Sentence alignment was performed on all data using champollion, a parallel text sentence alignment software developed at the LDC.
-Please see http://champollion.sourceforge.net for more information about champollion.
+Sentence alignment was performed on all data using Champollion, a parallel text sentence alignment tool developed at LDC.
+See http://champollion.sourceforge.net for more information about Champollion.

 Final Data Format and Validation

 For the Chinese data, there are approximately 49M-words, while for the English translation, there are approximately 59M-words in total, and 466K unique words.

 The following table shows the number of documents, paragraphs, segments, words and characters for each source.

 |Source||#Documents||#Paragraphs (English/Chinese)||#Segments (English/Chinese)||#English Words||#Chinese Characters|